eduardotrzan/reservation/README.md

 Materialized views can be indexed and refreshed.
 This approach goes well with Command Query Responsibility Segregation (CQRS), where different actions (Create, Update, Delete) goes in a different flow from the Read.

-On the hand, a high demanding insert scenario would for the materialized view to be refreshed with frequency which would increase the load of the DB for each time it is refreshed.
+On the hand, a high demanding insert scenario would force the materialized view to be refreshed with frequency which would increase the load of the DB for each time it is refreshed.
 Also in a sharded environment, the materialized view wouldn't cover all data.

 #### Memcached / Redis
 In-memory caching could improve search for availability, avoiding hitting the DB too many times.
-They could scale the in the same way as the points above for the DB.
+They could scale in the same way as the points above for the DB.

 It's important to avoid state during horizontal scaling of machine depending on then.
-The best way is to have In-memory detached from the running application, eg, different docker containers of EC2 machines.
-The biggest concern is to avoid stateful situations were data changes in one environment and it's outdated for another.
+The best way is to have In-memory detached from the running application, eg, different docker containers or EC2 machines.
+The biggest concern is to avoid stateful situations were data changes in one environment and it's outdated in another.

 #### Kafka / RabbitMQ
 Another option for scaling would be to split the domain of the application creating 2 or more micro-service (MS).
-Supposing that user and/or team management becomes a detached micro-service (MS) from the reservation and the reserve functionality can create an user while reserving, then:
+Supposing that user and/or team management becomes a detached micro-service (MS) from the reservation and the reserve functionality can create a user while reserving, then:

 It would be possible to create an async logic were a temporary reservation is created in a pending state, while a message is published in a messaging bus.
 The MS responsible for registering the user would process the request and acknowledge the reservation to properly